mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 active in one area.
 Several large and many small expeditions have been launched over the centuries, all aimed down a corridor of space leading directly towards the Galactic Core.
-The purpose and result of these ‘Core Expeditions’ remains unknown.
+The purpose and result of these 'Core Expeditions' remains unknown.

 The Zhodani are the only major human group to make extensive and open use of psionic powers.
 Testing for abilities is routine